Abhi-222/Saanatak-documents/SPRINT-00-SOP-02-README.md

 | Slow or failed downloads                           | Network/proxy issues or corrupted cache                                 | Retry with `--no-cache-dir`; check network/proxy settings          |

 > [!NOTE]
-> Ubuntu 24.04 enforces [PEP 668](https://peps.python.org/pep-0668/), which marks the system Python as "externally managed" and blocks `pip install` from running outside a virtual environment (`error: externally-managed-environment`). `pip install --break-system-packages` bypasses this protection but is not recommended outside throwaway or test systems.
+> Some Linux distributions enforce [PEP 668](https://peps.python.org/pep-0668/), which marks the system Python as "externally managed" and blocks `pip install` from running outside a virtual environment (`error: externally-managed-environment`).
+This is common on newer distribution releases but is not universal, so check your own system rather than assuming it applies. `pip install --break-system-packages` bypasses this protection but is not recommended outside throwaway or test systems.

 ---